 Some of the key software players profiled in the Building Information Modelling Market include Archidata Inc, Asite Solutions, Autodesk Inc, Aveva Group Plc, Beck Technology Ltd, Bentley Systems, Cadsoft Corporation, Dassault Systèmes, Hexagon AB, Nemetschek SE, Pentagon Solution Ltd, RIB Software SE, Synchro Software Ltd, Tekla Corporation and Trimble Ltd.

 The strategic roadmap for the BIM industry has four levels.
-Each level represents the extent of collaboration and the application of digitization to a construction or infrastructure project.
+Each level represents the extent of collaboration and the application of digitisation to a construction or infrastructure project.

 BIM Level 1: Represents partial collaboration between stakeholders and design teams.
 Projects at this level use a mixture of 2D and 3D CAD drafting.
-Typically, information is shared digitally using a common data environment (CDE), managed by the principal contractor, and shared among team members, and projects may also use some standard data structures.
+Typically, information is shared digitally using a common data environment (CDE), managed by the principal contractor, and shared among team members.
+Projects may also use some standard data structures.

 BIM Level 2: Projects are fully collaborative, with stakeholders using detailed 3D models in a sophisticated BIM environment.
 In this instance, all parties working on a project can combine their BIM and design data to work together and share information through a CDE.
 The CDE enables users to carry out regular checks against data validation strategies to ensure the project stays on track.
 One indicator of maturity for BIM Level 2 projects is the inclusion of a 4D BIM (Project Scheduling), which enables the planning of construction sequences.
 Another is 5D BIM (Cost Analysis) for improved cost management.